-Tip 1 – Check with the airport.
+Tip 1 – Check with the airport on CDB regulation.
 Tell them what you want to do.
-Ask them what the rules are about taking CBD oil on a plane.
-There are strict rules concerning liquids and the amount of CBD you can bring with you.
+Ask them what the rules are about taking CBD oil on a plane and about TSA's screening procedures.
+There are strict rules concerning liquids like some topicals and the amount of CBD you can bring with you in your hand luggage.
 For instance, this TSA web page indicates that bottles of liquids 3.4 oz (100 mg) are allowed in carry-on bags, and that any containers larger than that should be put into checked luggage.
 They do make exemptions for medications, but to qualify you’ll need to bring a medical marijuana license.

-Tip 2 – Bring documentation.
+Tip 2 – Bring documentation for airport security.
 If you have a medical marijuana license, bring it.
 Also, bring the certificate of analysis of the product you bought to prove that the content is below 0.3 percent THC.

 Tip 3 – Your preference should be to put it in your carry-on bag.
-This allows you to explain what it is and show the applicable documentation.
+This allows you to explain what it is and show the applicable documentation at the security screening.

-Tip 4 – Don’t hide your CBD.
+Tip 4 – Don’t hide your CBD product when you go through TSA security.
 This makes it appear as though you’re trying to pull a fast one.
-Always be upfront with the TSA.
+Always be upfront with the TSA security officer.

 Tip 5 – If you’re traveling internationally, always acquaint yourself with the cannabis laws of the country you’re flying to.
+You want to be prepared before you arrive at an international TSA checkpoint.
 If you’re going to a country where cannabis laws are still pretty primitive, it’s not worth the risk.
 (They include Malaysia, Indonesia, China, Vietnam, Iran, Thailand, Dubai, Saudi Arabia, Singapore, Cambodia, Laos, North Korea, Philippines, Turkey, Costa Rica and Colombia).
 Keep in mind, some countries still have a death penalty for even small amounts of drugs.

 Tip 6 – If you don’t need the CBD in flight, consider shipping it to your destination versus carrying it with you.
 If you are thinking of shipping CBD to your destination, make sure you understand the legalities involved.